Shchvova/WordCounter/README.md

 Give an example
 ```
 ## Why you tested your word counter the way you did?
 To test the  ``` WordCounter  ``` class I need a unit test that can test each of its public methods to ensure all the all the code works as it is intended to work.
 With my approach, I wrote the automated  tests as I wrote the program, as opposed to writing the tests after developing the program.
-This helped me define the acceptance criteria and allowed me to focus on the flow of the program.
+This helped me define the acceptance criteria and allowed me to validate my code as I wrote it.This is my first time using JUnit in a professional context so I would apprciate  feedback on my approach.

 My workflow was as follows:
 * Add a test